pranavjha/chai-modshot/README.md

 ```

-## Configuring chai-modshot

 ## Installation and Setup

 Do an `npm install chai-modshot` to get up and running.
-Then:
+Then use it for assertions.

 ```javascript